 "In addition, the JLF way extends beyond its clients and caregivers and goes out to the community, where partnerships and relationships with organizations are developed who also share similar values of compassion, caring and empathy for not only the aging but all who require home care.

-As the national business coach working with the home office team and the franchise partners individually, I am privileged to help build the bridges between today and tomorrow-starting with pushing through preconceived barriers around what a company can do, the difference it can make, and how success can be measured, to providing training and support to map out a plan focused on increasing each franchise partner's success.
+"As the national business coach working with the home office team and the franchise partners individually, I am privileged to help build the bridges between today and tomorrow - starting with pushing through preconceived barriers around what a company can do, the difference it can make, and how success can be measured, to providing training and support to map out a plan focused on increasing each franchise partner's success.
 Always respecting the importance of getting out into the communities, attracting and retaining clients [and] caregivers, and developing partnerships with organizations who appreciate working with a company that truly cares about people and making a difference."

-- Think about an experiment or program your group of changemakers implemented that led to unexpected outcomes.
+- Think about an experiment or program that your group has rolled out that had unexpected outcomes.
 What were those outcomes? - How many ideas have not made it past analysis?
 Why? - What if you considered these things learnings rather than failures?

-- What holds you back from trying new things at times? - Are you worried about being considered a failure?
+- Why do you not try things sometimes? - Are you worried about being considered a failure?

 Welcome to Week Four!
-For this week, please read Chapters 11, 12, 13, 14 & 15.
+For this week, please read Chapters 11-15